wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.9 : Introduce the templating system : all functions that format the slider (html/css/js) are in template script, allowing people to create their very own templates.
 * v 0.9.9.1 : Improving i18n and add french translation
 * v 0.9.9.2 : Add the previous and next buttons ; Add the configuration of durations ; correct the color values validation
+* v 0.9.9.3 : Add the "use the post excerpt as a slide comment" option

 == Screenshots ==